Meet the Team

 I work as an Advisory Officer on the bat project.

-I have worked for the Devon Wildlife Trust for over ten years.
+I have worked for the Devon Wildlife Trust for over fifteen years.
 During this time I have carried out botanical surveys for the Devon Biodiversity Records Centre, undertaken protected species work for the Trust’s ecological consultancy and given land management advice to farmers in the Culm grasslands of north-west Devon

 I am an experienced bat worker, having completed numerous surveys and roost visits.
 In 2013 I obtained my Natural England licence.